hckoalla/rpgmakermv-plugin-getlastfileindir/README.md

 ## Future Integration

-This plugin can be part of a larger project.
-[Include your future project name here.]
+This plugin can be part of a larger project, but now is WIP.